harvard-huit/salesforce-harvard-data-package/README.md

     sf org:display -target-org <username or alias of scratch org>
     ```

-### 4. Install HUDA from your local to your scratch org:
+### 4. Install HUD from your local to your scratch org:
     ```
     sf project:deploy:start --sourcepath . --targetusername <org username or alias>
     ```